Occupational Therapy Doctorate (OTD)

 Our faculty is made up of accomplished OT practitioners and researchers who are clinically active and involved in the community.
 As a doctoral candidate in our OTD program, you'll work closely with our approachable and welcoming faculty and gain insight from their expertise.
 Our faculty's research focuses on population- and community-based programs in emerging, innovative, and cutting edge occupational therapy practice areas including aging in place, community living, transitions, and behavioral health.

-MSOT to OTD Pathway at Touro
+MSOT to post-professional OTD Pathway at Touro

 For the MSOT Class of ’23 and beyond: If you earn your MSOT at Touro and apply to enter the OTD program, you’ll be able to save on tuition and save a semester on your doctorate.
 Our program allows you to take elective credits in your last semester of the MS program and apply them to your OTD degree.
 Instead of the usual 16 months in the OTD program, you’ll be able to complete it in just one year.